Great Goshawk Tree's top above as seen from the nearby Telescope Tree

 The area along Freeman Creek was burned but not as heavily, only moderately so.
 Some of the tributary creeks flowing into Freeman were also less than 100% burned.
 This is fortunate since one of them is the area where the Goshawk grows, and another is where the Sierra Ghost is.

 The flat area to the south of Freeman Creek, where the Ride-Through Tree and Rattler lived, is also nearly 100% burned.
 It is now a moonscape, where it is difficult to even tell where the old trail went.
-The sequoias marking the beginning of the trail and Sleepy Hollow are almost fully consumed, with nothing left but blackened toothpicks.
+The sequoias marking the beginning of the trail and Sleepy Hollow are almost fully consumed, with nothing left but blackened sticks.

 I am glad I got the opportunity to explore so much of Freeman Creek Grove before the fire, as very little is left of it outside of the actual Creekside Trail.
 In addition, since it is post-fire, those of us who like to take note of such things look for seedlings to see if the grove will grow new sequoias.
 The areas around Loren's Tree and Goshawk are both growing youthful sequoias.
 The other areas up high in the southern grove territory, however, do not show many seedlings at all.